Diggleda/PeptideWebsitewithkinesiology/README.md

-# Physicians Choice
+# PepPro

-Protixa's Physicians Choice platform is a Vite + React front end paired with an Express backend designed to run on GoDaddy (Node.js hosting) while brokering orders through WooCommerce and ShipEngine.
+PepPro is a Vite + React front end paired with an Express backend designed to run on GoDaddy (Node.js hosting) while brokering orders through WooCommerce and ShipEngine.

 ## Project Layout